 Halloween is, of course, a time for tricks and treats and unfortunately all things spooky.
 I don’t really like scary but did come up with a craft idea that is spooky enough for me.
 I happen to think that the works of Edgar Allen Poe, especially his poem The Raven, fall into the Halloween category.
 Because of that, I thought it would be fun to incorporate the poem into a somewhat spooky, but not over the top scary, Halloween craft adorned with a couple of ravens.

 I love crafts that incorporate old book pages anyway and thought that an old partial page from the long Raven poem would be a great accent.
-Of course, the only problem was that I didn’t have an old page of the poem…..so I made one!
+Of course, the only problem was that I didn’t have an old page of the poem.
+So, I made one!
 Which is why I’m going to show you how to age paper.

 For the frame, I recycled an old picture frame to make the Halloween decor.
 I began by taking the glass out of a picture frame that I wanted to use to make my display.
-Since I wanted a burlap base to work with so I simply cut a piece of burlap that was about 1/4 inch larger all the way around than my piece of glass.
-I then sprayed my glass with spray adhesive and adhered the burlap directly to the glass, overlapping the edges.
+Since I wanted a burlap base to work with, I simply cut a piece of burlap that was about 1/4 inch larger all the way around than my piece of glass.
+Then, I sprayed my glass with spray adhesive and adhered the burlap directly to the glass, overlapping the edges.
 I also sprayed a small amount of adhesive on the other side to secure the overlapped edge.
-Then, I simply placed the glass back in the frame.
+Next, I placed the glass back in the frame.

 This was actually a crow but I say it passes just fine for a raven.
-I used aluminum for a Coke bottle to make my die cuts.
+I used aluminum from a Coke bottle to make my die cuts.
 First I cut the top and bottom of a Coke can with an exacto knife.
 I then cut the can in half lengthwise and pressed it flat.
 I made sure it was good and clean.
 When I inserted the aluminum into the punch it cut as smooth as butter – I loved it.
 Because it was so easy, I started whipping out birds like crazy.
 I will have to come up with another craft!
-I didn’t necessarily want silver birds though so I used another fun new product to take care of the color.
+Since I didn’t necessarily want silver birds, I used another fun new product to take care of the color.

 Alcohol inks!
 These work wonderfully for coloring aluminum and it dries super fast.
 All you do is apply a few drops to the applicator stamp and then press the applicator onto your aluminum die cut several times.
 I used a couple different colors and I also used a black marker for accent.

-I again used tacky glue to place a couple of “ravens” into the tree.
+Again, I used tacky glue to place a couple of “ravens” into the tree.
 I was going to make a pumpkin to place under the tree but as I was looking through my stash I found a pumpkin shape in my potpourri bag!
 All I had to do was slice the back off of it so that it would lay flat and that was it.